Imran Khan (film actor)

-Imran Khan ([ɪmˈɾaːn ˈxaːn]; born Imran Pal; 13 January 1983) is an American former actor of Indian origin who worked in Hindi films.
+Imran Khan ([ɪmˈɾaːn ˈxaːn]; born 13 January 1983) is an American actor of Indian origin known for his work in Hindi films.
 He is the nephew of actor Aamir Khan and director-producer Mansoor Khan, and the grandson of director-producer Nasir Hussain.
 He appeared as a child artist in the films Qayamat Se Qayamat Tak (1988) and Jo Jeeta Wohi Sikandar (1992).

-Khan made his adult acting debut in 2008 with the coming-of-age romantic comedy Jaane Tu...
+Khan made his adult acting debut in 2008 with the romantic comedy Jaane Tu...
 Ya Jaane Na, which was a critical and commercial success.
 His performance in the film won him the Filmfare Award for Best Male Debut.
-After the failure of his next two films, Khan was written off by the media, calling him a "one-film wonder".
-He then starred in a number of commercially successful films like I Hate Luv Storys (2010), Delhi Belly (2011), Mere Brother Ki Dulhan (2011) and Ek Main Aur Ekk Tu (2012), which is his last commercially successful film.
-It was followed by a series of box-office flops.
+After the failure of his next two films, Khan was initially written off by the media, calling him a "one-film wonder".
+He then starred in a number of commercially successful comedies such as I Hate Luv Storys (2010), Mere Brother Ki Dulhan (2011) and Ek Main Aur Ekk Tu (2012), and the action comedy thriller Delhi Belly (2011).
+This was followed by a series of box-office flops and a hiatus.

-Apart from acting in films, Khan is a social activist, and has written columns for the Hindustan Times.
+Apart from acting in films, Khan is a social activist and has written columns for the Hindustan Times.
 He is a supporter of PETA, having appeared in events organised for the group.
-He married Avantika Malik in January 2011, after a ten-year relationship.
+He has since directed the documentary short film Mission Mars: Keep Walking India (2018).